ltbringer/blog/content/2020-04-23-potentials-and-equilibrium.md

 ![Fig: Electrostatic effects prevent movement across the ion channel](./images/electrostatics-and-k-plus-ions.jpg)

 ## Building charges
-Let's take a situation of neurons now.
-If the concentration of say, $Na^{+}$ ions inside the neuron is $200 mM$ while outside the concentration is $10mM$, then diffusion will cause $Na^{+}$ ions to move outside.
-It should be easy to follow that this will cause the outside of the neuron to slowly get more positively charged.
-Eventually more charges won't be able to escape from within the neuron because the electrostatic forces will repel the positively charged ions.
+Let's assume a scenario, if the concentration of say, $K^{+}$ ions inside the neuron is $200 mM$ while outside the concentration is $10mM$, then diffusion will cause $K^{+}$ ions to move outside.
+This follows a more positive charge on the outside of the neuron's membrane.
+The movement is facilitated by ion channels, these ion channels have limited permeability which is different for different ions.

+As the positive charge grows, it becomes harder for other ions to move out.
+(Refer to the comic in [Electrostatic Forces](#electrostatic-forces)), you can now imagine the two forces taking part in a tug of war.
+In terms of statistics, only 1 in 100,000 $K^{+}$ ions need to move out to reach equilibrium of these forces.
+This shows how much dominant is the electrostatic force over the force of diffusion.

+It is worth taking a note that the volume of ions on either side of the membrane don't drive the electrical potential of the neuron.
+The important bit is the concentration gradient.
+We can understand more from the **Nernst Equation**. **Nernst Equation** describes the electric potential, given the concentration of ions around the membrane.

+## Nenst Equation
+$$
+E = \frac{RT}{zF}\ln{\frac{\text{ion } \text{concentration } \text{outside }}{\text{ion } \text{concentration } \text{inside}}}
+$$